 (1) Section 75.800 requires that circuit breakers protecting high-voltage circuits, which enter the underground area of a coal mine, be properly tested and maintained as prescribed by the Secretary.
 Section 75.800-3 requires that such circuit breakers be tested and examined at least once each month.
 Section 75.800-4 requires that a record of the examinations and tests be made.

-(2) Section 75.820 requires persons to lock-out and tag disconnecting devices Start Printed Page 19387when working on circuits and equipment associated with high-voltage longwalls.
+(2) Section 75.820 requires persons to lock-out and tag disconnecting devices when working on circuits and equipment associated with high-voltage longwalls.

 (4) Section 77.800 requires that circuit breakers protecting high-voltage portable or mobile equipment be properly tested and maintained.
 Section 77.800-1 requires that such circuit breakers be tested and examined at least once each month.
 Section 77.800-2 requires a record of each test, examination, repair, or adjustment of all circuit breakers protecting high-voltage circuits.